Updating Slackware -current...

 6. Sort out the config files...

 Slackware has a nice system of not updating config files automatically, thus not obliterating any carefully researched and crafted conf files!
 However some config files should really be updated and as my own system is a really simple one I will usually run the following script.
-This script has been pillaged and lightly modified from a suggested script of our BDFL:
+This script has been pillaged and lightly modified from a script suggested by PV:

 #!/bin/sh